 Self-esteem can be defined as your internal belief system and how you respond to and experience life externally.
 In other words, self-esteem is the way you think and feel about yourself and others.
 Your self-esteem is usually measured by the way you act and the way you act is largely a result of how you feel.

 Low self-esteem is generally caused by negative emotional responses primarily from the experiences you had in your childhood.
-If you were constantly criticized by your parents, other adults and or your peers, it’s likely you formed a low opinion of yourself and as a result formed a low opinion of others.
-As a leader or manager, chances are this is how you respond to others by repeating what you learned in your formative years.
-Imagine the impact this has in the workplace.
+If you were constantly criticized by your parents, other adults, and or your peers, it’s likely you formed a low opinion of yourself and as a result, formed a low opinion of others.
+If you are a leader, manager, or even a parent, chances are this is how you respond to others by repeating what you learned in your formative years.
+Imagine the impact this has in the workplace and your personal relationships and a key reason why people hire a life coach or business coach to help them succeed.

 Your self-esteem can change, sometimes daily depending on what you are experiencing or how you are feeling at the time.
 You may feel confident in one environment and an hour later move into a different environment and your feelings of self will change.
 This inconsistency in behavior affects the people around you.